 ABSTRACT:

 Micropatterning is an established technique in the cell biology community used to study connections between the morphology and function of cellular compartments while circumventing complications arising from natural cell-to-cell variations.
 To standardize cell shape, cells are either confined in 3D molds or controlled for adhesive geometry through adhesive islands.
 However, traditional micropatterning techniques based on photolithography and deep UV heavily depend on clean rooms or specialized equipment.
-Here we present an infrared laser assisted micropatterning technique (microphotopatterning) modified from Doyle et al. that can be conveniently set up with commercially available imaging systems{Doyle.Yamada.2009,Doyle.Doyle.2009}.
+Here we present an infrared laser assisted micropatterning technique (microphotopatterning) modified from Doyle et al. that can be conveniently set up with commercially available imaging systems.
 In this protocol, we use a Nikon A1R MP+ imaging system to generate micropatterns with micron precision through an infrared (IR) laser that ablates preset regions on poly-vinyl alcohol coated coverslips.
 We employ a custom script to enable automated pattern fabrication with high efficiency and accuracy in systems not equipped with a hardware autofocus.
 We show that this IR laser assisted micropatterning (microphotopatterning) protocol results in clear patterns to which cells attach exclusively and take on the desired shape.
 Furthermore, data from a large number of cells can be averaged due to the standardization of cell shape.
 Patterns generated with this protocol, combined with imaging and analysis, can be used for relatively high throughput screens to understand molecular players mediating the link between form and function.

 INTRODUCTION: